Częstochowa: World War II

 In the Polish Defensive War of 1939, Częstochowa was defended by the 7th Infantry Division, part of northern wing of Kraków Army.
 After the Battle of Mokra and other battles, Polish forces withdrew, and the Wehrmacht entered the city on Sunday 3 September 1939.
 Częstochowa was renamed by the Germans as Tschenstochau, and incorporated into the General Government.
 Monday 4 September 1939 became known as Bloody Monday or also Częstochowa massacre.
 The Germans killed 227 people (205 ethnic Poles and 22 Jews) in various places in the city, including the town hall courtyard, town squares and at a local factory (some estimates of victims put the number at more than 1,000; 990 ethnic Poles and 110 Jews).

 From the beginning of the occupation, the Germans initiated a plan of cultural and physical extermination of the Polish nation (see Nazi crimes against the Polish nation).
 By a decision of 5 September 1939, one of the first three German special courts in occupied Poland was established in the city.
 On 6 September 1939 the Einsatzgruppe II entered the city to commit atrocities against the population.
 On 14–15 September 1939 the Germans arrested around 200 inhabitants of the district of Stradom.
 In order to terrorize the Polish population, on 9–11 November 1939 the Germans carried out mass arrests of dozens of Poles, including the mayor, vice-mayor, teachers, students, activists and local officials, but they were soon released.
 During the AB-Aktion, the Germans carried out mass arrests of Poles in March, June and August 1940, and also imprisoned 60 Poles from Radomsko and the Radomsko County in the local prison in March 1940.
 Arrested Poles were then either deported to the Sachsenhausen, Buchenwald and Ravensbrück concentration camps or massacred in the nearby forests of Olsztyn and Apolonka.
 Among the victims of the massacres committed in Olsztyn were school principals, teachers, lawyers, policemen, merchants, craftsmen, pharmacists, engineers, students and local officials, and among the victims of the Apolonka massacres were 20 girl scouts.
 Further executions of local Poles were carried out by the Germans throughout the war.

+Over 100 Poles from Częstochowa, including civil servants, policemen, doctors, teachers, school principals and engineers, were murdered by the Russians in the Katyn massacre in 1940.